isomerpages/pa-cdcnw/_programmes/Caring/Club 100 @ North West Charity Golf.md

 **Club-100 @ North West Charity Golf** is an annual fundraiser to support [Club-100 @ North West's](https://northwest.cdc.gov.sg/programmes/connecting-the-community/club100-northwest/) mission in providing timely assistance to residents in need.
 Since 2009, the donations have supported over 100,000 needy residents in the North West to defray household expenses.

-Corporates or individuals who are interested to donate for a meaningful cause, please email nwcdc_partnerships@pa.gov.sg.
+Corporates or individuals who are interested to donate for a meaningful cause, please email northwestcdc_partnerships@pa.gov.sg.